Updated December 2020

 Read more travel stories

-They say books carry that mystical power to take you anywhere throughout it’s pages and content, and i’m a firm believer of it.
-Books are a beautiful tool to make you feel like you’re traveling instantly, and taking the time to read is a beautiful moment to not only learn about something new, but to also take a break to disconnect and enjoy the current moment; just like when you travel.
-Since I’ve returned from Spain, reading has helped me stimulate my awareness to replicate that feeling of “learning something new everyday” that we all know and love.
+They say books carry that mystical power to take you anywhere throughout its pages and content, and I’m a firm believer of it.
+Books are a beautiful tool to make you feel like you’re traveling instantly, and taking the time to read is a beautiful moment to not only learn about something new but to also take a break to disconnect and enjoy the current moment; just like when you travel.
+Since I’ve returned from Spain, reading has helped me stimulate my awareness to replicate that feeling of “learning something new every day” that we all know and love.
 Books like Paris Letters by Janice MacLeod, Bringing Up Bebe by Pamela Druckerman, and The Alchemist by Paulo Coelho have not only taught me a lesson or two about life and the culture, but they have also taken me on a journey to places like Paris and the Desert of Andalusia in southern Spain.
-A good book is not only enlightening, but enveloping and inviting as well as able to take you on a journey somewhere.
-If you don’t have time to sit down to read, try an audio book even and listen to it on your way to places.
+A good book is not only enlightening but enveloping and inviting as well as able to take you on a journey somewhere.
+If you don’t have time to sit down to read, try an audiobook even and listen to it on your way to places.
 Let books take you somewhere!

-Also since we are in a day an age of social media, blogs are also a really great way of reading up on someone’s experience abroad that can transport you to that place.
+Also since we are in a day and age of social media, blogs are also a really great way of reading up on someone’s experience abroad that can transport you to that place.
 There are some amazing ones out there with useful information and beautiful images.
 One of my favorites for a while has been World of Wanderlust by Brooke Saward, be sure to check her out for a variety of useful posts from all over the world and all sorts of topics!
-If you’re reading this blog, firstly I thank you, and secondly I do hope that my words and images can somehow transmit at least a little bit of that feeling of fernweh 🙂
+If you’re reading this blog, firstly I thank you, and secondly, I do hope that my words and images can somehow transmit at least a little bit of that feeling of fernweh 🙂

 Appreciate different food

 It’s not only nourishing, but it can also be used as a tool to travel momentarily to a foreign land through your tastebuds.
-Food is one of the most effective ways to getting to know a culture often times if you really pay close attention to a few items like: key ingredient choices (seasonality) and cultural significance, kitchen staple items, cooking methods and cooking traditions.
-I know i’ve already geeked out so much throughout this post, and what you’re about to read won’t help my case but really, have you ever wondered about how a tomato is used in different parts of the world?
-In Italy, it’s crushed to make a sweet sauce for a variety of pastas and pizza while in Mexico, it’s crushed and infused with chile peppers to make a picosa salsa that accompanies basically everything.
+Food is one of the most effective ways to getting to know a culture often times if you really pay close attention to a few items like key ingredient choices (seasonality) and cultural significance, kitchen staple items, cooking methods, and cooking traditions.
+I know I’ve already geeked out so much throughout this post, and what you’re about to read won’t help my case but really, have you ever wondered about how a tomato is used in different parts of the world?
+In Italy, it’s crushed to make a sweet sauce for a variety of pastas and pizza while in Mexico, it’s crushed and infused with chile peppers to make a picosa (spicy) salsa that accompanies basically everything.
 Learning about a culture through food will give you a different angle to understand and appreciate a different country and culture.
 Even learning about and practicing different table etiquette can give you a glimpse into cultural values and traditions.
 It’s fun, and you have nothing to lose but your hunger!
 If you don’t know much about a different country, start learning about the food they eat 🙂

 Though we all wish we could travel and be location independent to travel as much as we’d like, it’s not always an option for a lot of us.
 However, I hope that these suggestions can help at least a few of you to feel a little of that excitement and travel euphoria until you go off on your next adventure.
 What else would you add to this small list?
 Is there anything you like to do that instantly takes you to a certain place?
 Please share!
 I’d love to know 🙂